Estimating The Cost Of Repairs For Fixing and Flipping Houses

 Here is the breakdown below

-The above totals $20,500 which is what my average house costs me to fix.
+The above totals $31,000 for a 1,200 square foot house which works out to be $25.83 per square foot which is about what my average house costs me to fix.
 Please not that this total above DOES NOT INCLUDE stucco of the exterior, repairing exterior wood rot, repairing the roof, or repairing/replacing the central air unit.
-On a house that does not have central air (which would require me to install central air my typical cost would be closer to $25,000.
+This is an estimate for cosmetic only.
+On a house that does not have central air (which would require me to install central air) my typical cost would be another $8,000 which would increase the total cost to $39,000.
+Focus on cosmetic repairs because if you don’t, you will see your rehab costs skyrocket -ask me how I know that 🙂

 Do you want to learn how to fix and flip houses?